Descartes

 Using the latest road maps and traffic flow data is critical when planning your delivery routes.
 Will the routing solution you use also take into consideration the time of day and the direction of travel along a certain road?

-2. Account for time at stops on the delivery route
+2. Account for time at stops

 Two man home delivery

 The availability of suitable parking is especially important for urban deliveries.
-Walking distance from the vehicle needs to be kept to a minimum to reduce the time taken for the delivery, but equally, sufficient time also needs to be allowed when calculating the delivery plan for the type of goods that are being delivered.
-Allowing a few minutes for a two-man delivery of a sofa and two armchairs is unrealistic, and planning will cause issues down the schedule.
+Walking distance for delivery drivers from the vehicle needs to be kept to a minimum to reduce the time taken for the delivery, but equally, sufficient time also needs to be allowed when calculating the delivery plan for the type of goods that are being delivered.
+Allowing a few minutes for a two-man delivery of a sofa and two armchairs is unrealistic, and planning will cause issues later in the schedule.
 You may also need to consider whether the delivery is to a property on a floor higher than the first floor or whether the goods' packaging also needs to be removed and returned, a service increasingly offered by retailers.

 Read more about Multi Drop Route Planning